 Our attorneys regularly represent companies that challenge or defend procurement procedures or contract awards in bid protect actions.
-They have appeared before chief procuring officers, procurement review panels, state and federal courts and the General Accounting Office.
+They have appeared before chief procuring officers, procurement review panels, state and federal courts and the General Accountability Office.

 We have handled protests of all sizes and complexity involving procurements by a wide range of government entities, including major systems contracts worth more than $60 million.
 We also understand the cost of litigation and often consider alternative dispute resolution and other litigation alternatives.

 We assist clients with the preparation and, when necessary, litigation of complex claims.
 Our experience in this area covers a wide variety of industries.

 Audits and investigations can be costly for government contractors.
 Our attorneys have experience assisting clients in many industries with audit procedures to ensure compliance and minimize excess costs.